 3. Network Infrastructure

 In the smart home of the future, the increased number of intelligent devices will require improved network infrastructure.
 Gadgets need to be always connected so that they can work when needed, thereby increasing dependency on a reliable and stable Internet connection.
 Wi-Fi mesh or other self-configuring networks that allow multiple devices to connect to it and detect and resolve connectivity issues before it reaches the customer complaint stage will provide a more reliable smart home network in the future.

 4. Personal Health & Fitness

-For monitoring health-related needs of every resident within the home, devices such as smartwatches, fitness trackers, smart scales and wearables such as smart clothes can help to track fitness and wellness to improve quality of life by continuously monitoring health information and updating personal fitness benchmarks.
+For monitoring the health-related needs of every resident within the home, devices such as smartwatches, fitness trackers, smart scales, and wearables such as smart clothes can help to track fitness and wellness to improve quality of life by continuously monitoring health information and updating personal fitness benchmarks.

 Advantages of Internet of Things (IoT) in Home Automation

 IoT enabled home automation systems can optimize available resources such as energy and water, making the home more self-reliant through water harvesting or harnessing energy from alternative sources such as solar or wind power.